Meenu510/Sparks_Foundation_Internship_March-22/README.md

 # Sparks_Foundation_Internship_March-22
+Hello All, My name is Meenu Pillai.
-This is My Web Development Internship Project
+This is My Web Development Internship Project for Sparks Foundation.
+Any new suggestions to improve my code are welcome!